srambach/patternfly-style-dictionary/README.md

+# Patternfly customizations and notes

+1. Output variables from Figma using the export plugin, and put into AsExported.text
+1. Copy modes (marked with comments) into separate token .json files.
+This isn't technically necessary but is more organized.
+1. Run style dictionary - does a deep merge of all tokens and generates one file.
+To generate individual files, we will need to use filters.
+Theo creates separate files and this feature is requested for style dictionary as well. *It's unclear currently what to filter on to create the structure we want.*
+1. To correct the delimiters:
+  - replace "-" with "--"
+  - replace "----pf--t--" with "--pf-t-"
+  - replace "--on" with "-on"
+Long term, we should be able to write our own formatter to create the variable names correctly

 # Basic Style Dictionary

 This example code is bare-bones to show you what this framework can do.
 If you have the style-dictionary module installed globally, you can `cd` into this directory and run: